-After the router is installed and the Internet connection is working, configure its wireless network settings.
-The wireless network settings of the router must match the wireless network settings of any wireless devices that connects wirelessly to the router (such as wireless adapter cards and wireless computers).
+After installing your router, you must log into the router to complete your wireless setup.
+The wireless network settings of the router must match the wireless network settings of any wireless devices that connect wirelessly to the router (such as wireless adapter cards and wireless computers).